-Eating healthy abroad is so doable, especially with most restaurants moving toward whole foods and healthier options.
+Eating healthy abroad is much easier than you think, especially with most restaurants moving toward whole foods and healthier options.

-Below are 15 ways to eat healthier while traveling:
+Below are 14 ways to eat healthier while traveling.

 1. Choose an Airbnb or hotel that has a fully stocked kitchen